 Skip to main content Skip to navigation

-New South Wales Aims to Make Poker Machines Cashless by 2028
+New South Wales aims to make poker machines cashless by 2028

-Gaming & Gambling Latest News
+Regulators & Key Institutions Gaming & Gambling Latest News

 The Liberal and Nationals Government of New South Wales (NSW) has unveiled its plan to make all poker machines in the state cashless by 2028, following an inquiry by the NSW Crime Commission.
 According to the state’s Premier Dominic Perrottet, the $344 million policy will legislate breaks for players and allow friends and family members to apply for somebody to be barred from “pokies” if they display “problem gambling” behavior.
 A state-wide exclusion register has also been proposed.